plasmapper/i2c-esp-cpp/examples/i2c_controller/README.md

 2. I2C controller is initialized (address: 1, frequency: 100 kHz).
 3. 5 bytes are written to the target.
 4. 5 bytes are read from the target.
+4. 5 bytes are written and 5 bytes are read from the target in a single transaction.